 11–12 March 2018

-From the 11th to the 12th of March 2018, an international conference on River Bank Filtration (RBF) technology for the production of pure drinking water was held in Luxor, Egypt, where the Holding Company for Water and Wastewater (HCWW) co-located a specialised workshop titled “River Bank Filtration in Egypt: Current Status and Future Prospective” in partnership with COSIMENA.
+On 11 and 12 March 2018, the Holding Company for Water and Wastewater (HCWW) hosted a specialised workshop in Luxor entitled “River Bank Filtration (RBF) in Egypt: Current Status and Future Prospective” in cooperation with COSIMENA.

-The workshop was put together by the HCWW with support of the DAAD and in presence of UN HABITAT, Coca-Cola Company and the companies affiliated to the HCWW across the country who were all there to discuss the mechanism of application and dissemination of technology at the national level for the production of high-quality drinking water under the patronage of His Excellency the Governor of Luxor.
-Dr. Thomas Grischek from Technische Universität Dresden, who took part in the workshop via the support of COSIMENA, said that in the past eight years, natural filtration technology has witnessed a strong boost in Egypt, which has proven to be of great importance given the quality of the Nile water which has overcome all the challenges that impede the implementation process.
-He added that RBF technology does not need any more research but depends on the skills of the operators of geologists, chemists and engineers based on them.
-Therefore, capacity building and scientific teaching is vital to the success of the treatment plants.
+The workshop was put together by the HCWW with support of the DAAD and in presence of UN HABITAT, Coca-Cola and the companies affiliated with the HCWW across the country, discussing technology application and dissemination at the national level for the production of high-quality drinking water under the patronage of H.E. the Governor of Luxor.
+Dr. Thomas Grischek from Technische Universität Dresden, partaking in the workshop thanks to the support of COSIMENA, stated that, in the past eight years, natural filtration technology had witnessed a strong boost in Egypt and has overcome all the challenges that impede the implementation process.
+He added that RBF technology does not need any more research but depends on the skills of the geologists, chemists and engineers operating it.
+Therefore, capacity building and scientific teaching are vital to the success of the treatment plants.

-Rania Hedeya, UN Habitat Egypt Office Programme Manager, confirmed that the programme has successfully implemented ten natural filtration units in Menya Governorate, and are currently operating efficiently and some villages are covered with high quality drinking water.
+Rania Hedeya, UN Habitat Egypt Office Programme Manager, confirmed that in the course of the programme, ten natural filtration units had successfully been implemented in the Menya governorate and are currently operating efficiently.
+Some villages now already have access to high-quality drinking water.

-Dr. Mohamed El Sayed Badr, Governor of Luxor, confirmed that drinking water services have developed significantly in the past period.
-The aim is to improve network efficiency and implement plans for replacement, renovation and protection of water treatment plants.
-He added that the application of modern technologies in the production of clean drinking water and reuse of wastewater is a necessity; studies and research should be directed on them with special focus on preparation of cadres and specialised professionals via capacity building.
+Dr. Mohamed El Sayed Badr, Governor of Luxor, confirmed that drinking water services have developed significantly over the past years.
+The aim of the government is to improve network efficiency and to implement plans for the replacement, renovation and protection of water treatment plants.
+He added that the application of modern technologies in the production of clean drinking water and reuse of waste water are a necessity; studies and research should be directed towards them with a special focus on the preparation of cadres and specialised professionals via capacity building.

-At the end of the workshop, chairmen of affiliated companies for Water and Wastewater of Menya, Beni Suef and Sohag demonstrated and presented case studies on RBF projects that have been applied in the respective governorates.
+At the end of the workshop, chairmen of affiliated companies for water and wastewater of Menya, Beni Suef and Sohag demonstrated and presented case studies on RBF projects which have been applied in the respective governorates.